 Most of us got into education because we wanted to make a difference in the lives of our students.

 Education is the bridge to so many opportunities in this country and around the world.
-We know as teachers and school leaders the avenues it can open up to any student, and we also know how hard it is for some students to overcome personal circumstances without the help of teachers who care and want to make a difference.
+We know as teachers and school leaders the avenues it can open up to any student, and we also know how hard it is for some students to overcome personal circumstances without the help of a support system (family, teachers, friends, coaches) who care and want to make a difference.

 It seems that change (and there has been much of it in the last 5, 10, 15 years) frustrates many of us, and leaves us desperate for some consistency in the teaching profession.